Impossible-Robotics-5412/linkage/carburetor/README.md

 Operate motor controllers using PWM pins from a Raspberry Pi.
-This program receives messages on a TCP stream and applies the requested instructions to motor controllers and can query the status of the system and in the future external peripherals attached to the Pi.
+This program receives messages on a TCP stream and applies the requested instructions to motor controllers and in the future external peripherals attached to the Pi.

 <!--- figlet -f rounded carburetor --->